-God images from the Fertile Crescent Nations
+God images from the Fertile Crescent and rock art

 More deciphering, in a new book Rock Art in Israel, available online.

 Copyright © All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of israelrockart.com

 Love this, can’t see the top one well though with the date over it.